VonHeikemen/nvim-starter/README.md

   > Do not execute this command as is.
 Replace `/tmp/nvim-config-path` with the correct path from the previous step.

 * Next time you start Neovim all plugins will be downloaded automatically.
-After this process is done `nvim-treesitter` will install language parsers for treesitter.
-And, `mason.nvim` will download language servers listed in the configuration.
+After this process is done `mason.nvim` will download language servers listed in the configuration.
 Use the command `:Mason` to check the download process of language servers.

 ## Keybindings